 STARS (Sustainability Tracking, Assessment and Rating System) is the transparent, self-reporting framework of the Association for the Advancement of Sustainability in Higher Education (AASHE).
 The framework is closely aligned with the 17 United Nations Sustainable Development Goals and allows colleges and universities to measure their sustainability performance.

-This year, NSCC created a STARS Steering Committee to identify areas for improvement and further action toward achieving the College’s and the UN’s sustainability goals.
+In 2019, NSCC created a STARS Steering Committee to identify areas for improvement and further action toward achieving the College’s and the UN’s sustainability goals.